UKHO/AzurePipelinesAgentExporter/README.md

 ## Tips

-Set the prometheus scrape timeout to be larger than 10 seconds as scrapes can sometimes be longer 10s.
+Set the Prometheus scrape timeout to be larger than 10 seconds as scrapes can sometimes be longer 10s.

 ## Metrics Exposed